casouri/vundo/README.txt

     `--o                        +--o

 <2021-11-26 Fri>: Variable vundo-translate-alist changed to
-vundo-glyph=alist and has different value now.
+vundo-glyph-alist and has different value now.